Voxelum/minecraft-launcher-core-node/README.md

 ## Experiental Features

-They might be not stable.
+These features might be not stable.

 ### Caching Request